-6. Install the filler bolt 2 as page 102 shows and tighten it to the specified torque.
+5. Install the filler bolt and tighten it to the specified torque.

-7. Check for oil leakage.
+6. Check for oil leakage.
 If oil leakage is found, check for the cause.

 Be sure no foreign material enters the front gear case.

 Cooling system

 - 1. Place the ATV on a level surface. - 2.
 Check the coolant level in the coolant reservoir when the engine is cold as the coolant level will vary with engine temperature.